Experience the Zest of Cranberry Citrus Bliss

 Ingredients

-- 3 oz / 90 ml cranberry juice (unsweetened for a stronger tart flavor)
+- 3 oz / 90 ml cranberry juice (unsweetened for a stronger tart flavour)

 - 1 oz / 30 ml fresh lime juice